SatyamXd-Codex/RgpvDiploma-SecondSem/FEEE/Unit1.md

     * **Current-Controlled Current Source (CCCS):** Output current is proportional to a controlling current. $I_{out} = k \times I_{control}$
         * Where 'k' is a constant of proportionality (gain).
 * **Applications:** Used extensively in modeling transistor circuits, operational amplifier circuits, and other complex active networks in circuit analysis.

----

-This detailed breakdown covers all the topics mentioned in UNIT I, providing definitions, working principles, formulas, derivations where relevant, and applications for each component and signal type.